KikoRabacal/data-engineer-coding-challenge/README.md

 Sanitise the data of both transaction-001.zip and transaction-002.zip by removing transactions where column `credit_card_number` is not part of the previous provided list.

-example: a credit card that start with `98` is not a valid card, it should be discarded from the sanitised dataset.
+**Example**: a credit card that starts with `98` is not a valid card, it should be discarded from the sanitised dataset.

 ## Part 4